ICMS-conference/icms-conference.github.io/README.md

 corresponding source and push.
 This can be done online by clicking on "Edit this page" in the side bar.
 See the above links for details.

-- _config.yml: main configuration page
+- `_config.yml`: main configuration page
-- _layouts/*: local style files
+- `_layouts/*`: local style files
-- _includes/*: reusable chunks of web pages, like the side bar
+- `_includes/*`: reusable chunks of web pages, like the side bar
-- public/*: Jekyll style files (almost vanilla), logos, ...
+- `public/*`: Jekyll style files (almost vanilla), logos, ...

+There are four general layout styles for pages (which are specified by the `layout: ` in the metadata section at the top of the respective markdown file:

+* `default`: the default layout for pages
+* `congress`:  the layout of the pages of a particular congress.
+If the congress is upcoming (as specified in the `upcoming` variable in `_config.yml`), this layout will include `sidebar-upcoming.html` else `sidebar-congress.html`.
+The former can change with the organization; the latter only contains the things that are needed for archiving.
+* `session`:  the layout of the session pages of a particular congress
+* `post`: news post; see `_posts` use the `orga: ` key to make them congress-specific.

+Their layouts are specified by equally-named files in `_layouts`.

 ## How to use Jekyll to test/build this website